twk6809/ARISS_mod_script_gen/HELPER.md

 There should now be more or updated files in the `ARISS_mod_script_gen` folder.
 The files of interest are the script and outline files.

-<div style="page-break-after: always;"></div>

-Example output messages from a successful run of the script.
 ```
 Python script: ARISS_mod_script_gen.py
            V.: 3.0.1